 Python’s naming rules are flexible by design but are also susceptible to a variety of unintentional coding errors:

-Names are never declared but they must be assigned values before they are referenced.
+Names are not required to be declared but they must be assigned values before they are referenced.
 This means that some errors will never be exposed until runtime when the use of an unassigned variable will raise an exception (see subclause 6.22 Initialization of Variables [LAV]).

 Names can be unique but may look similar to other names, for example, alpha and aLpha, __x and _x, _beta__ and __beta_ which could lead to the use of the wrong variable.
 Python will not detect this problem at compile-time.

 Python utilizes dynamic typing with types determined at runtime.
-There are no type or variable declarations for an object , which can lead to subtle and potentially catastrophic errors:
+There are no type or variable declarations for an object by default, which can lead to subtle and potentially catastrophic errors:

 x = 1